MobCat/MOBS-15/README.md

 **Behavior:**
 - Fills register with random/garbage data
 - Pulls from uninitialized memory (implementation dependent)
-- Resets cursor to 0
+- Appears Resets cursor to 0, However on M, O and B your have just overflowed back to the start.
+- S registor cursor is now 8 nubbles over.
 - **Destructive** - overwrites register
 - Results are unpredictable and may vary between runs